Esri/calcite-design-system/src/components/calcite-notice/readme.md

 ### `close() => Promise<void>`

-emit the `calciteNoticeClose` event - <calcite-notices> listens for this
+emit the `calciteNoticeClose` event - <calcite-notice> listens for this

 #### Returns